I once had the opportunity to live in a house, all to myself, rent-free.

 My cousin’s friend found a similar money-saving opportunity: He lived in a woman’s basement.
 He would run errands for her in exchange for not paying rent.
 The errands never took him more than an hour each week.
 For roughly four hours of his time each month, he lived rent-free.

-And the New York Post reported another man who lived rent-free in a swanky New York City neighborhood.
+There was another man who lived rent-free in a swanky New York City neighborhood.
 His story: He “kept an eye” on an older woman who lived in the house.
 Her family loved his being there, and he lived rent-free in a fantastic neighborhood.

 My sister lived rent-free in a beautiful home by babysitting her younger cousin.
 What she considered — as everyone should — was the value of her time.